 If you decide not to enroll in Codeup, there are a number of alternative bootcamps and courses for aspiring web developers and data analysts.

 - The popular bootcamp BrainStation offers courses in web development, web design, data science, and other tech subjects.
-Like Codeup, BrainStation emphasizes project-based learning and collaboration with 1-on-1 support.
+Like Codeup, BrainStation emphasizes project-based learning.

 - Another popular tech bootcamp, General Assembly has full-time, part-time, and 1-day courses on data science, web development, software engineering, and more.
 Read more about General Assembly in our review.